Skip to main content

 3. Property Sales (sqm).
 A proxy for real estate services activity.

-All the CAP components are measured in volume terms, allowing us to avoid problems translating nominal into real values.
+Most of the CAP components are measured in volume terms, allowing us to minimize problems translating nominal into real values.
 Most extend back at least a decade and many go back much further.
 We have made some adjustments to the series to accommodate year-end revisions and shifts in the timing of Lunar New Year.

 THE CAP’S CONSTRUCTION